 Staff Backgrounds and Bios

-Katrin Rudge, Executive Director of Aquascience Programs
+Katrin Rudge, Co-Director of Aquascience Programs

 Katrin Rudge received her Bachelor of Science degree from the University of Maryland in 1988 where she took courses taught by Dr. Eugenie Clark, founder of Mote Marine Laboratory.
 This is where she developed her fascination and interest in sharks.
 She continued her graduate work and earned a Master’s of Science in 1992, through University of Maryland’s Marine Estuarine Environmental Sciences Program (MEES).
 Her professional experiences include a research assistantship with the Smithsonian Environmental Research Center (SERC), establishing her own business Chesapeake Workshops Unlimited, where Katrin coordinating numerous technical & scientific workshops and conferences for the Chesapeake Bay Program before she moved to Sarasota in 2001.Currently, Katrin is the Director and founder of Riverview’s Aquascience Program, as well as co-director of the Stars to Starfish Program at Riverview High School in Sarasota, FL.
 She teaches Marine 1 Honors and the IB Career Pathway Marine Science.
 Katrin has established valuable partnerships with Mote Marine Laboratory, New College, the University of Florida and Sarasota Bay Watch and Sarasota County Government to strengthen the research components of this Program.
 The Stars to Starfish program evolved as a way to offer outreach and hands-on field trip experiences to elementary and middle school students from around the county who visit Riverview’s Planetarium and are then escorted by her students to the Aquadome where they learn about and view many different marine organisms and develop and appreciation for environmental stewardship and keeping our waterways healthy and pristine for these creatures.
 Katrin is always searching for that next interesting project for her students.